lucapagano10/school/docs/chapter4/nav-premium.md

 3. **MSTR's Core Business**

-   The old-school software analytics side is still active—giving at least some fundamental floor in addition to the BTC pile.
+   The old-school software analytics side is still active, giving at least some fundamental floor in addition to the BTC pile.